active-interest/seo-ultimate/readme.txt

 	* Reset all settings back to "factory defaults" if something goes wrong.

 * **Additional features**
-	* Supports WordPress plugin translation.
+	* Supports [WordPress plugin translation](http://urbangiraffe.com/articles/translating-wordpress-themes-and-plugins/).
 POT file is included in the zip file.
 	* SEO Ultimate documentation is seamlessly integrated into the contextual help system of WordPress 2.7+ and is accessible via the dropdowns in the upper-right-hand corner of the admin screen.
 In-depth info, explanations, and FAQ are just a click away.
 	* Unlike certain other SEO plugins, SEO Ultimate sports a clean, simple, aesthetically-pleasing interface, with no ads or donation nags.
-	* SEO Ultimate cleanly integrates itself into WordPress without using plastering its name all over the interface.
+	* SEO Ultimate cleanly integrates itself into WordPress without plastering its name all over the interface.
 	* If you choose to delete SEO Ultimate from within the WordPress plugin manager, SEO Ultimate will remove all its settings from your database.
 	* Includes icon integration with the WordPress 2.7+ menu and the Ozh Admin Drop Down Menu plugin.
 	* Uses WordPress plugin security features like nonces, etc.